Dimas4/Python-Social-Network/README.md

 # Python-Social-Network
-This is my own social network, I created using Django, Channels 2
+This is my freelance project.
+Social network!
+I created using Django, Channels 2